-Without upskilling staff to make better use of data, the Authority risks missing opportunities to improve its efficiency and effectiveness.
-Investing to make better use of data will result in better outcomes for citizens and create long term efficiencies for the Authority.
-The Well-being of Future Generations (Wales) Act 2015 provides the perfect impetus for the Authority to think long-term.
+Ensuring adequate resources and sufficient capacity are ongoing challenges for local authorities.
+However, without upskilling staff to make better use of data, authorities risk missing opportunities to improve efficiency and effectiveness.
+Investing to make better use of data will result in better outcomes for citizens and create long-term efficiencies for the Authority.
+The Well-being of Future Generations (Wales) Act 2015 provides the perfect impetus for the Authority to think long term.

+Respondents to our data tool highlighted ongoing resource challenges, acknowledging that the Authority needs to do more to develop staff skills and abilities to make the best of the data that is collected.
 The Authority should map the staff who have a role in analysing and managing data to build and develop capacity in data usage.
-This will enable it to effectively invest and support the development of staff data analytical, mining and segmentation skills.
+This will enable the Authority to effectively invest and support the development of staff data analytical, mining and segmentation skills.

-What we found in Ceredigion: Evidence-based decisions
+What we found in Monmouthshire County Council: Evidence-based decisions